javierav/haku/README.md

 ![CI](https://github.com/javierav/haku/workflows/CI/badge.svg)

-A library for build simple service objects.
+A simple library for build simple service objects.

 ## Status

 > :warning: **This project is still experimental, use with caution!**

 ## Installation